SUPPORT FOR BSN STUDENTS

 Speaking with a counsellor can help you better understand any mental health concerns you face.
 A counsellor can also help you identify ways to manage or overcome these concerns so you can live well and accomplish the things that are important to you.
 Counselling Services can help you with any mental health concerns interfering with your ability to feel good and achieve your goals.
 Some examples include: stress, depression, relationship difficulties and any other topics related to your wellbeing.

-Access and Diversity works with the University to create an inclusive living and learning environment in which all students can thrive.
+Centre for Accessibility works with the University to create an inclusive living and learning environment in which all students can thrive.
 We work with students, staff, and faculty to build a community for all.
 We take an intersectional approach to issues of diversity, looking at how gender, race, sexual orientation and other social categories interact to create barriers for students.

 Access and Diversity provides support and program initiatives designed to remove barriers for students with a disability or ongoing medical condition.